nuxt/press/docs/customize.md

 }
 ```

+For convenience, all styles are kept in one theme file, so that you get everything when you eject.
+This is why `<style>` isn't used in the bundled app components.

 ## Ejectable templates

 If overriding stylesheets isn't enough for your needs, you can eject NuxtPress bundled app templates for low-level modifications.